Floyd Bannister: Playing career

-On December 10, 1987, Bannister and infielder Dave Cochrane were traded to the Kansas City Royals in exchange for pitchers John Davis, Mélido Pérez, Chuck Mount and Greg Hibbard.
+On December 10, 1987, Bannister and infielder Dave Cochrane were traded to the Kansas City Royals for pitchers John Davis, Mélido Pérez, Chuck Mount, and Greg Hibbard.
 Bannister had another solid season in 1988, going 12–13 with a 4.33 ERA in 31 starts.
 However, in June 1989, he suffered an injury which knocked him out for the rest of the year.
-Finding no takers on the free agent market, Bannister went to Japan in 1990, playing for the Yakult Swallows.
+Finding no takers as a free agent, Bannister went to Japan in 1990, playing for the Yakult Swallows.
 In nine starts for the Swallows, he went 3–2 with a 4.04 ERA.

 On December 13, 1990, Bannister signed a minor league contract with the California Angels, where he was converted into a reliever.
 He recorded a 3.96 ERA in 16 relief appearances with the Angels before being released on August 29.
 After one last season with the Texas Rangers in 1992, Bannister was released in August, ending his professional career.

-Armed with a strong fastball, an excellent slider, and above average curveball, Bannister recorded an average of 6.49 strikeouts per nine innings in his career, but was also shuffled between six different teams in his 15-year career.
-He gave up more than 30 home runs in four different seasons and was followed by criticism for a reluctance to move hitters off the plate by pitching inside.
+Armed with a strong fastball and big breaking curveball, Bannister averaged 6.49 strikeouts per nine innings in his career but also shuffled between six different teams in 15 years in the majors.
+He gave up more than 30 home runs in four different seasons and coaches, including Don Drysdale and Dave Duncan, questioned his mental approach to pitching.
+Bannister later said he would have been more successful if he threw more curveballs.

-In a 15-year major league career, Bannister compiled a 134–143 record, with a 4.06 ERA in 431 games (363 starts).
+Bannister compiled a 134–143 record with a 4.06 ERA in 431 games (363 starts).
 He had 62 complete games in his career, along with 16 shutouts.
 He amassed 1,723 strikeouts over his career, averaging 147 a year.
+He held several records for the nascent Mariners franchise, including career strikeouts and complete games, that have since been bested by several pitchers.

+Personal life

-His son, Brian Bannister, pitched for five seasons for the New York Mets and the Kansas City Royals.
-Floyd ("Flo B") now manages Brian's professional photography studio in Phoenix.
+Bannister is married and resides near Phoenix, Arizona.
+They have three children, all of whom pitched competitively.
+Brian Bannister pitched for five seasons in the majors for the New York Mets and the Kansas City Royals.
+Brett Bannister pitched for the USC Trojans and played one season in the minors after being drafted by the Mariners.
+Cory Bannister pitched at Stanford.
+Bannister was teammates with future brother-in-law Greg Cochran at Arizona State.
+Cochran later reached Triple-A.

+Bannister manages Brian's professional photography studio in Phoenix.
+He has also has an indoor training facility in a commercial building he owns in Phoenix.